mauriciogeneroso/gof-design-patterns/src/com/generoso/study/structural/bridge/README.md

 # Structural: Bridge
 ### Intent

-Decouple an abstraction from its implementation so that the two can vary indenpendently.
+Decouple an abstraction from its implementation so that the two can vary independently.

 ---
 ### When to use